 A flexible funding solution

 At Fleximize, we don’t believe in ‘computer says no’ algorithms.
-Every business that meets our basic eligibility criteria will be assessed by a real-life human being, with approval and funding usually delivered in as little as 48 hours.
+Every business that meets our basic eligibility criteria will be assessed by one of our underwriters, with approval and funding usually delivered in as little as 48 hours.
 This speed can be crucial for companies looking to get that MBO over the line.
 Here’s a summary of what we offer:

 - Business loans of £5,000 – £500,000